trailofbits/empirehacking.nyc/archive.md

 You could be listed here!
 [Submit your talk now](/about/#speak-at-a-meetup).

+## October 2016

+### Differential Fuzzing with LLVM's LibFuzzer
+We extended libFuzzer to support differential fuzzing of applications of similar functionality (e.g., SSL libraries) and developed a set of new metrics to guide input generation, particularly retrofitted towards differential testing.
+We'll be doing a demo of the engine and present some of the bugs we found.
+Presented by Theofilos Petsios and Adrian Tang, PhD candidates at Columbia University.

+### Firing Rounds at the Analysis Shooting Gallery
+DARPA spent hundreds of thousands of my tax dollars creating small C and C++ programs that include exploitable software flaws.
+We took those programs, ported them to Linux and OS X, and used them as a shooting gallery for static and dynamic analysis tools.
+Let’s see where each tool excels and where each tool fails.
+Presented by Ryan Stortz, a principal security researcher at Trail of Bits.

 ## August 2016

 ### ProtoFuzz: A Google Protocol Buffers Message Generator